Human Rights

 The Teijin Group is committed to working in accordance with the United Nations (UN) Guiding Principles on Business and Human Rights (hereafter, "UNGPs") established by the United Nations in 2011 and the International Labour Organization (ILO) standards.*

 We acknowledge that it is our important corporate social responsibility to value human rights.
 Based on this awareness, we do our best to avoid direct involvement with, as well as indirectly influence through our relevant external parties, any abuse of human rights.
-We have also developed a human rights due diligence process to identify actual or potential negative impacts on human rights and seek to prevent or mitigate the negative impacts.
+We also promote respect for human rights in collaboration with external stakeholders.
+Furthermore, we develop a human rights due diligence process to identify actual or potential negative impacts on human rights and seek to prevent or mitigate the negative impacts.
 Under the responsibility of the CEO, we implement the Teijin Group Human Rights Policy.
 In June 2018, the Teijin Group reformulated its Code of Conduct into five items: "Together," "Environment, Safety & Health," "Integrity," "Joy at Work," and "Innovation."
 We clearly express our commitment to human rights in the section on "Integrity."

 With the aim of sharing this Code of Conduct with the entire Teijin Group, in August 2020 we created a video message featuring our CEO which was sent to all our Group companies with subtitles in local languages of all regions and countries in which the Teijin Group operates.
 Additionally, in March 2019 the Teijin Group Human Rights Policy was resolved at the Board of Directors of Teijin Limited.
 Under this policy, we pledge to endeavor neither to be involved directly nor to be complicit indirectly by way of external affiliates or business relation, in any kind of human rights violations in our business activities, in recognition of the fact that respect for human rights is an important corporate social responsibility to be fulfilled by the Company.
 With regard to the U.K.'s Modern Slavery Act 2015, the Teijin Group Modern Slavery & Human Trafficking Statement is posted on our corporate website.